Essential oils during pregnancy: how and which ones to use?

 Anti-stretch mark treatments without essential oils

-Téane Laboratories have chosen not to use essential oils in its formulas so that you can use them safely from the first month of pregnancy and while breastfeeding.
+Laboratoires Téane have chosen not to use essential oils in its formulas so that you can use them safely from the first month of pregnancy and during breastfeeding.

-First of all, for the prevention of stretch marks, we recommend that you use the 1st Care Stretch Marks Cream from the first stages of pregnancy.
-From the second trimester, it will be necessary to associate the Cream 1st Soin Stretch Marks with the Generous Soothing Oil to improve the elasticity of the skin.
+First of all, for the prevention of stretch marks, we recommend that you use the 1st Stretch Mark Treatment Cream from the first stages of pregnancy.
+From the second trimester, you will need to combine the First Treatment Stretch Mark Cream with the Generous Soothing Oil to improve the elasticity of the skin.

 To repair the skin and reduce stretch marks, we recommend SOS Stretch Marks Balm .
 It contains natural and patented active ingredients for pregnancy stretch marks.
-Then, to firm up the skin after childbirth, add Firming Fresh Milk to your skincare routine.
+Then, to firm the skin after childbirth, you should add Fresh Firming Milk to your skincare routine.

 Bibliography and further reading

-• Murkoff E. Heidi ve Mazel Sharon.
+• Murkoff E. Heidi and Mazel Sharon.
 (2009) What to Expect When You're Expecting.
-(What to expect when expecting a baby) ( 4th edition) New York: Workman Publishing.
+(What to Expect When You're Expecting a Baby) ( 4th edition) New York: Workman Publishing.

 Photo credit: pixabay .